Dragostea din tei: Release

 An English language-version of the song, titled "Ma Ya Hi", was released in the United States in 2004 and features American musician Lucas Prata (pictured in 2006).

 "Dragostea din tei" was first released as the lead single from O-Zone's album DiscO-Zone in Romania by local label Media Services.
 While the precise release date remains unclear, the track debuted on the Romanian Top 100 chart in June 2003, suggesting that it had received radio airplay by that time.
 Mentions of the song in Romanian media date back to at least July 2003, and its copyright was officially registered in the region in August of that year.
 A Romanian CD release followed in 2003 through Cat Music, which also included the music videos for the group's earlier singles "Numai tu" and "Despre tine".

-Following its release in Romania, "Dragostea din tei" was licensed to the Italian label Time Records on 29 January 2004 as part of a deal signed by Media Services valued at nearly €100,000.
-This agreement enabled Time Records―who had reportedly become interested in O-Zone through the popularity of Haiducii's cover in Italy―to subsequently authorize a number of other European labels to distribute the track.
+Following its release in Romania, "Dragostea din tei" was licensed to the Italian label Time Records on the 29th of January 2004 as part of a deal signed by Media Services valued at nearly €100,000.
+This agreement enabled Time Records―who had become interested in O-Zone through the popularity of Haiducii's cover in Italy―to authorize a number of other European labels to distribute the track.
 Another label considered for the same distribution role was Hit Mania, which, according to Tudor Horațiu of Jurnalul Național, was a British imprint of Universo, the label managing Haiducii.
 Had a contract been signed, Hit Mania allegedly planned to block the release of O-Zone's original version in the Italian market.

 Over the course of 2004, the song received physical releases in several countries, including France, Germany, Italy, the Netherlands, Spain, and the United Kingdom.
 According to Todiraș, however, international radio stations had begun playing the track prior to its official release.
 "Dragostea din tei" was also included as the B-side to select international editions of the single "Despre tine", which was reissued in 2004.
 On 22 June 2004, "Dragostea din tei" was made available for digital download in the United States by Media Services under the title "Mai Ai Hee (Dragostea din tei)".
 In 2005, a CD of the track was issued in Japan by Avex Trax under the localized title "恋のマイアヒ" ("Koi no maiahi").